 For the realization of the simultaneous injection, a triggering scheme of the bucket selection system was changed.
 Before the start of the simultaneous injection, electron injection and positron injection were done in two different operation modes of LINAC.
-It means, although the common resource was used for the both beams, the injection of each beam were independent operation, conceptually.
+It means, although the common resource was used for the both beams, the injection of the two beams were independent operation, conceptually.